awsdocs/amazon-workspaces-administration-guide/doc_source/data-protection.md

 You can encrypt the storage volumes for your WorkSpaces using customer master keys \(CMK\) from AWS Key Management Service\.
 For more information, see [Encrypted WorkSpaces](encrypt-workspaces.md)\.

+When you create WorkSpaces with encrypted volumes, Amazon WorkSpaces uses Amazon Elastic Block Store \(Amazon EBS\) to create and manage those volumes\.
+EBS encrypts your volumes with a data key using the industry\-standard AES\-256 algorithm\.
+For more information, see [ Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Encryption in Transit<a name="encryption-transit"></a>

 For PCoIP, data in\-transit is encrypted using TLS 1\.2 encryption and SigV4 request signing\.
 The PCoIP protocol uses encrypted UDP traffic, with AES encryption, for streaming pixels\.